Your Washing Machine Buying Guide – Everything You Need To Know!

 Integrated

 Integrated washing machines are fitted into a room usually a kitchen and they are surrounded by a cupboard.
-They cannot be seen and will usually just look like another kitchen unit, they are very popular in modern households because they can blend in with your architecture.
+They cannot be seen and will usually just look like another kitchen unit.
+They are very popular in modern households because they can blend in with your architecture, providing a seamless and uncluttered look.

 Freestanding